Maui’s Coral Reefs: 7 Ways to Help

 |

-How Can You Help Coral Reefs?
+7 Ways You Can Help Coral Reefs?

 As a terrestrial species, it is easy for us humans to disconnect from the ocean environment and forget how necessary it is to our existence on this planet.
 But you do not have to live near the ocean to protect it!
 If the collapse of coral reefs scares you, here is how you, as an individual, can help: